 A NNDR poundage is set annually by Central Government and collected by Charging Authorities.
-The proceeds are redistributed by the Government between Local Authorities in proportion to their resident population.

 Net Book Value

 The amount at which non-current assets are included in the balance sheet, i.e. their historical cost or current value less the cumulative amounts provided for depreciation.